-Drag the value to 135° using the ruler.
+Drag the value to 135° using the ruler, and clear the Instant 2D tool.

 Extrude

 Once the sketch is completed, it can be extruded to create the first feature.
 There are many options for extruding a sketch including the start and end conditions, draft and depth of extrusion, which will be discussed in more detail in later lessons.
 Typically, extrusions take place in a direction normal to the sketch plane, in this case the Front plane.